Portal 2

 Poles 2 DAC Featherlite NFL 8.7mm, 1 NFL 9.3mm

-without being seam sealed.
-However, the three seams directly beneath the tent poles should be seam sealed for maximum waterproofness in extended, heavy rains.
+Seam Sealing Note: The seams on your Portal's flysheet are highly water-resistant and will handle light rain just fine without being seam sealed.
+However, the three seams directly above the tent poles should be seam sealed for maximum waterproofness in extended, heavy rains.

 Sewn in Vietnam.